Tutorial: Getting Started with the Engine

 ]

-As an example, for a position of 0.5 BTC in a BTCUSDT linear future contract, with a reference price of 30000 and a rate of 0.0001, we calculate the funding charge by applying the funding rate to the cost of the position at the reference price:
+For a position of 0.5 BTC in a BTCUSDT linear future contract, with reference price 30000 and rate 0.0001:

 fundingCharge = { 0.5 * 30000 * 0.0001 }